Mongolia Horse Trekking: Complete 2026 Steppe Guide

 Archery: Competitors shoot at rows of small leather cylinders from 75 meters (men) or 65 meters (women), using traditional Mongolian composite bows.
 The judges announce hits with a distinctive singing chant.

-The main Naadam takes place in Ulaanbaatar’s national stadium, but smaller, more intimate local Naadams are held throughout the countryside and provide a more authentic experience.
-If your horse trek coincides with a local Naadam, you may find yourself drinking airag (fermented mare’s milk) with nomadic families while watching wrestling matches on the steppe, one of the most genuine cultural exchanges available to a traveler anywhere in the world.
+The main Naadam takes place in Ulaanbaatar’s national stadium, but smaller, more intimate local Naadams are held throughout the countryside.
+If your horse trek coincides with a local Naadam, you may find yourself drinking airag (fermented mare’s milk) with nomadic families while watching wrestling matches on the steppe — one of the most genuine cultural exchanges available to a traveler anywhere in the world.

 Choosing a Tour Operator

 Mongolia’s tourism industry is developing rapidly, and the quality of operators varies significantly.
-Here is how to choose well:
+Choose well:

-2. Check reviews on independent platforms (TripAdvisor, Google, iOverlander forums).
-Pay attention to reviews that mention the horses’ condition, the food quality, and the guide’s English and knowledge.
+- Check reviews on independent platforms (TripAdvisor, Google, iOverlander forums).
+Pay attention to reviews mentioning horses’ condition, food quality, and the guide’s English and knowledge.

 Get the best ThrillStays tips in your inbox